gritcoding/pilot/scratch_gpio.md

 * Start up the RPI, wait for it to boot.
 **insert picture**

+Through the rest of the lesson, keep the breadboard oriented in a way that the lettering on the breakout board is visible to you

 ## Blinking Light
-* Take an LED and a resistor from the kit
+* Take an LED and a resistor from the kit, as well as 2 short wires
+* Connect one short wire